Kylinnilyk/Object_detection_estimated_sclales/README.md

 # Object_detection_estimated_sclales

-The paper is still underview, and will be released here after it is accepted.
+The paper is still underview, and description will be released here after it is accepted.

 ## Installation
 Implemented and tested on Ubuntu 16.04 with Python 3.5 and Tensorflow 1.8.0.